When to start planning curtains for campervan windows

 The only blinds we’ve found that are tough enough for the constant earthquake happening in campervans are made for the marine industry.

 Of course these would need to be custom build for your particular van.
 Pricey, but very sturdy and long lasting.

-The problem with blinds is they’ll most likely have side gaps, which counter the privacy, blackout, security and insulation you are trying to obtain.
+The problem with blinds is they’ll most likely have side gaps.

 Roman shades: The best curtains for campervan windows?

 Roman shades are a great campervan window covering solution.
 They meet all of our requirements as mentioned above.
 Use them in conjunction with insulated window panels for total black out and extra insulation.

 Our overall Top Pick, we believe that Roman blinds are the best solution for campervan curtains, even if you have to hire a seamster to custom build them for your van.